Best parental control app for iPhone (2026 tests)

 Is there an app where I can see everything on my child's phone?

-What is the age limit for parental control on iPhone?
+What is the age limit for parental control on iPhones?

 Parental controls on iPhones apply to children under 18.
 Once they turn 18, they can disable these settings.
 However, many parents still use monitoring apps to guide older teens, especially for internet safety and responsible phone use.
 It's a helpful tool for setting healthy boundaries.

-Is there a child lock app for iPhone?
+Is there a child lock app for iPhones?

 Yes, the iPhone's built-in Screen Time works like a child lock.
 It restricts app access, sets daily limits, and blocks certain content.
 You can also explore third-party apps for more advanced options, such as location tracking and detailed activity reports, to help keep your child safe.